Recent Legal Update

 Process & Timing

-1. Who starts the buyout discussion: Any co-owner who wants to sell an interest.
-Where: Outside of court at first; if needed, a partition special proceeding is filed in the Superior Court (commonly through the Clerk of Superior Court) in the county where the land is located.
+- Who starts the buyout discussion: Any co-owner who wants to sell an interest.
+Where: Outside of court at first; if needed, a partition special proceeding is filed before the Clerk of Superior Court in the county where the land is located.
 What: A written buyout proposal that includes (i) each person’s claimed percentage, (ii) a proposed valuation method (for example, one agreed appraiser or two appraisals with an averaging rule), and (iii) a draft term sheet for closing and deed transfer.
 When: Before anyone spends money on litigation, but after confirming the deed chain and likely heirs so the offer goes to the right people.

-3. Close the buyout: The buying heirs typically arrange payment and have the selling heirs sign a deed transferring their interests.
+- Close the buyout: The buying heirs typically arrange payment and have the selling heirs sign a deed transferring their interests.
 The closing should also address liens, title defects, and prorations (taxes/insurance), because those issues can derail a “simple” family buyout.
+If the parties are negotiating credits for prior carrying costs, they should document those claims carefully because current North Carolina partition law now expressly addresses contribution issues.
+(Updated to reflect current N.C.G.S. § 46A-27.)

 Exceptions & Pitfalls

-• Ignoring carrying costs and contributions: Families often disagree about who paid taxes, insurance, repairs, or mortgage payments.
-Those issues can become negotiation points and, in some cases, court issues (credits/contributions) if litigation starts.
+- Ignoring carrying costs and contributions: Families often disagree about who paid taxes, insurance, repairs, or mortgage payments.
+Those issues can become negotiation points and, in some cases, court issues if litigation starts.
+Under current N.C.G.S. § 46A-27, contribution claims for carrying costs are expressly addressed, and property-tax contribution claims in the partition proceeding are limited to taxes paid during the 10 years before the petition was filed, plus legal-rate interest.

 For more background on the court process when co-owners cannot agree, see force a sale or buy out the other co-owners and force the sale of inherited land.